-John Williams, who composed the scores to the first three films, expressed his interest in returning to score 'Harry Potter and the Deathly Hallows', but was unable to do so due to scheduling conflicts.
+John Williams, who composed the scores for the first three films, expressed his interest in returning to score Harry Potter and the Deathly Hallows, but was unable to do so due to a scheduling conflict.

 Bruno Delbonnel declined to return for the final two films, saying that "I think I was scared of repeating myself."
 Subsequently, the filmmakers hired fellow French-Portuguese cinematographer Eduardo Serra.

 The setting for Godric's Hollow was the historic village of Lavenham, Suffolk, famous for its medieval architecture and half-timbered cottages.
 Exterior shots were filmed in the town under top secrecy, without the actors present, and the scene in which Harry and Hermione walk through the village was created using CGI.

 Features the only appearance of Mundungus Fletcher (Andy Linden) in the film franchise.
 In the books, Fletcher has appeared in every installment since Harry Potter and the Order of the Phoenix, and he is briefly mentioned in Harry Potter and the Goblet of Fire and Harry Potter and the Philosopher's (Sorcerer's) Stone, but he was always written out of the respective movie adaptations.

 Sir John Hurt and Bill Nighy have played prominent roles in adaptations of another well-known fantasy series, The Lord of the Rings.
 Hurt was the voice of Aragorn in The Lord of the Rings (1978).
 Nighy was the voice of Sam Gamgee in the BBC Radio broadcast.